Skip to content

 Podcasts

-• Latent Space Podcast — Deep technical conversations with the builders of the AI engineering era, the best source for understanding the actual engineering trade-offs made by leading practitioners.
+• Latent Space Podcast — Deep technical conversations with the builders of the AI engineering era, including essential coverage of the Model Context Protocol (MCP) and agentic workflows.

 • Gradient Dissent (W&B) — Interviews with top ML practitioners about their real-world workflows and challenges, providing deep insight into the production realities of training and deploying models.